Facebook page vs. website: Which one should you pick?

 2. Google has the biggest share of online searches

-As of 2022, the worldwide search market share of Google is 84%.
+In 2022, the worldwide search market share of Google was 84%.
 Facebook doesn’t even come close to this percentage of searches.

 Considering Facebook is a social network first, not a search engine, it’s impressive that it does account for some of the searches.
 But do you really want to ignore the over 90% of searches done through Google, Bing, and DuckDuckGo?
 Can you even scale your business without the traffic from these search engines?